-A plug-in calculator for evaluating conditional mutual information probs the joint probability distribution table of three random variables.
+A plug-in calculator for evaluating conditional mutual information the joint probability distribution table of three random variables. probs the base of the logarithm.
+The default is natural logarithm, which is "log".
+For unit evaluating entropy in bits, it is suggested to set the unit to "log2".